CVC Words for Beginners: Blending Activities for K1 & K2 (Singapore)

 Activity 9: CVC Bingo

-You need: Paper, marker, and small counters (coins, buttons, or dried beans).
+You need: Paper, marker, and small counters.

 Activity 10: Picture-Word Matching